 - (1) The information as to Shares beneficially owned, or controlled or directed, directly or indirectly has been provided by the Directors themselves.

-- (2) In addition to the holdings reported above, Messrs.
-Grippo, Kennedy and Aunger are principals of Madison Venture, which owns or controls 50.89% of Glacier.

-- (3) Member of the Audit Committee.
+- (2) Member of the Audit Committee.

-- (4) Member of the Corporate Governance Committee.
+- (3) Member of the Corporate Governance Committee.

-- (5) Member of the Compensation Committee.
+- (4) Member of the Compensation Committee.

-- (6) Member of the Pension Committee.
+- (5) Member of the Pension Committee.

-- (7) Member of the Nominating Committee.
+- (6) Member of the Nominating Committee.